Vrinieska/controlGastosreact/README.md

-# controlGastosreact
+# control de Gastos reactJS
-it is a project where you can add, edit and delete all your expenses , you have different categories
+it is a project where you can add, edit and delete all your expenses, you have different categories, you can know what is your budget.